att-innovate/firework/README.md

 8. Closing the loop: modify the software to redirect data to the FPGA peripheral for processing
 9. Profile, benchmark HW-accelerated system performance

+This work can be quite challenging.
+It's essential to spend time figuring out a routine that works for you and how to maintain mental capacity and creativity over long periods of time.
+For me, taking breaks when I can feel the processor that is my brain overheating helps

+## Choose a development board

+## Set up your development environment (EDA software, licensing, RealVNC)

 ## Understand the software you wish to accelerate

-## Choose a development board

-## Setting up your development environment (EDA software, licensing, RealVNC)
+This is perhaps the most important step in the entire process.
+Time spent here will directly affect your approach to the problem, your ability to identify critical system components, your FPGA peripheral hardware design, and ultimately your success in imporving overall system performance.
+A philosophy that I adhere to is that one's understanding of how a system works is directly proportional to that individual's ability to debug issues and improve the system's design.
+This is especially true when you're attempting to replace components of software with hardware.
+The key here is to **understand the movement of and operations on data** in your algorithm.
+Depending on how the software was written, whether you wrote it, and your experience level as a software engineer, this may be easy or difficult to comprehend.
+Nonetheless, take the time to

 ## Implement the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)

 ## System integration (Qsys)